 Table ratings are a group of 8-10 sub-standard classifications used by the life insurance companies.
 If your health lands you in this area, you WILL pay more.

-However, just the difference of 2 levels will mean price saving of 50% on top of the Standard rates.
-It pays to apply at the company that is best for your situation.
+However, just the difference of 2 levels will mean a price saving of 50% on top of the Standard rates.
+It pays to apply to the company that is best for your situation.

 Best Insurance Companies for High Cholesterol

 If you have high cholesterol and would like to pay the lowest rates, you MUST apply at the right company.